mesafoundation/mesa/src/README.md

         return ws.send(JSON.stringify({ op: 11, d: {} }))
 }
 ```

+*Once client implementations are created, we don't recommend interfacing with Mesa using custom-built clients utilising WebSocket frameworks.*

 ## Questions / Issues
 If you have an issues with `@cryb/mesa`, please either open a GitHub issue, contact a maintainer or join the [Cryb Discord Server](https://discord.gg/ShTATH4) and ask in #tech-support.